-Linux Foundation Certification Exams are delivered online and are closely monitored by a proctor during the exam session via streaming audio, video and screensharing feeds.
-The screensharing feed allows proctors to view candidates' desktops (including all monitors).
+Linux Foundation Exams are delivered online and are closely monitored by an automated proctoring system during the exam session via streaming audio, video and screensharing feeds.
 The audio, video, and screen sharing feeds will be stored for a limited period of time in the event that there is a subsequent need for review.

 Below are the expectations for an acceptable testing location::